Students sitting in study area

 The Bachelor of Laws (Honours) program significantly enhances students’ already developed legal knowledge and skills so that they can conduct sophisticated legal research to solve complex legal problems and contribute to the body of legal knowledge.
 Students gain a sophisticated understanding of contemporary legal issues and the theoretical foundations of law through focused study in a seminar setting.
 Under the guidance of their Honours supervisor, students learn project management techniques and collaboration while also strengthening their capacity for independent learning and critical thinking.
 In completing and defending a research dissertation, students also further develop and gain confidence in their legal writing and oral presentation skills.

-What jobs can the Laws lead to?
+What jobs can the Laws course lead to?

 Careers